+In addition to our in-licenced programs, we have our own internal discovery research initiatives, which resulted in creating ART12.11, a proprietary cocrystal composition of CBD.
 The crystal structure of cannabidiol ("CBD") is known to exhibit polymorphism, or the ability to manifest in different forms.
 Polymorphism can adversely affect stability, dissolution, and bioavailability of a drug product and thus affect its quality, safety, and efficacy.
-We have developed ART12.11 as a proprietary cocrystal composition of CBD.
 We believe our cocrystal exists as a single crystal form and as such is anticipated to have advantages over other forms of CBD that exhibit polymorphism.
 Anticipated advantages of this single crystal structure include improved stability, solubility, and a more consistent absorption profile.
 We believe these features will result in more consistent bioavailability and may lead to improved safety and efficacy.